chetbae/chetbae/README.md

 ### Hi, I'm Max 🌊

-Currently studying Computer Science at McGill University in Montreal, Quebec, double major in Music Performance 🎺
+Currently studying MUSIC PERFORMANCE at McGill University in Montreal, Quebec, double major in COMPUTER SCIENCE 🎺

 I'd love to hear from you! maxzhangvancouver@gmail.com